 Greet visitors to Smith-McDowell House Museum and answer questions as they take a self-guided tour of the Museum.
 Work with group tours and special guided tours.
 Weekday and weekend hours available.
 Training provided.

 Help restore and maintain our 1.5-acre grounds, designed by Frederick Law Olmsted, Jr. in 1900.
-Adopt a garden for the growing season.
 Help with general yard care, such as raking, weeding, watering, and pruning or serve on a committee that helps direct grounds’ restoration activities.
 Weekday and weekend hours available.
 Most tools are provided by the Museum.

 WESTERN NORTH CAROLINA HISTORICAL ASSOCIATION: